 It seeks to regulate wages that cover salary, allowance or any other monetary component in all employment areas where any industry trade, business or manufacturing is carried out.
 Bonuses and travelling allowances are not included in this.

 The code will apply to all employees across organized and unorganized sectors.
 The Central government will take decisions on wages for employment in mines, railways, and oil fields.
 For other types of employment, the state government will take the decisions.

 Main features of the Code on Wages:

-- No more than 5 years are to be exceeded to revise the minimum wages by both Central and State Government.
+- No more than 5 years are to be exceeded to revise the minimum wages by both the Central and State Governments.

-- While the code earlier was applicable only for employees earning below INR 24k, the revised law is applicable for everyone irrespective of their monthly income.
+- While the code earlier was applicable only to employees earning below INR 24k, the revised law is applicable to everyone irrespective of their monthly income.

 - Employers can fix the wage period as either daily, weekly, monthly or hourly.

-- An employer can deduct wages of the employee in case of absence of duty, deduction based on accomodation, any loan and fine levied.
+- An employer can deduct the wages of the employee in case of absence of duty, a deduction based on accommodation, any loan and fine levied.
 However, this could not exceed 50% of the employee’s monthly wage.